cnj-digital/seotamic/README.md

 ## Headless

 Headless use is straightforward.
-If using the REST API or GraphQL, the entry will include three Seotamic fields: `seotamic_meta`, `seotamic_social` and `seotamic_canonical` with the prefilled SEO data.
+If using the REST API or GraphQL, the entry will include three Seotamic fields: `seotamic_meta`, `seotamic_social` with the prefilled SEO data.

 ## Dynamic OG Image injection